-'The Farewell' Director Lulu Wang On Balancing Two Identities & Resisting Pressure To Whitewash The Film's Cast
+'The Farewell' Director Lulu Wang On How She Resisted Pressure To Whitewash The Cast

 Lulu Wang is still troubled by the lie she had to tell her grandmother.
 A few years ago, her beloved Nai Nai was diagnosed with Stage Four lung cancer.
 Her family decided not to tell her — a common practice in China — and instead staged an elaborate fake wedding as a way of saying goodbye.
 If a fib is told out of love, does that make it OK?
 This was one of the many questions that plagued her during her grief and devastation.
 This struggle forms the basis of Lulu Wang's new film The Farewell, a thoughtful retelling of her own story, that has been transformed into a gentle dramedy.

 Even though the temptation to tell the truth was unbearable at times, the director managed to keep it from her ailing grandmother.
 “The time we had together was so special.
 She was so full of life and so full of joy that I couldn't imagine being the person to take that away from her.”
 But she struggled with the deceit and what it meant for their relationship.
 “How do you say goodbye to a person without them knowing that they have a terminal illness?” she ponders.
 “How do you accurately sum up your love for them?”